williamcasey/lineage/README.md

     The member in the tree from which the rest of the tree stems from.

 The following are the dataset definitions, or the information each node needs to have and others information that can be added.
-Necessary fields are underlines:
+Necessary fields are in italics:

 *   _**ID**_